 In particular: \begin{itemize} \item $L$ is an endofunctor on pointed spaces satisfying where $\sim$ represents the obvious base point identifications. \item $L$ is an endofunctor on spaces under $S^0$ satisfying where $\sim$ represents the obvious unit map identifications. \item $L$ is an endofunctor on the Lewis-May-Steinberger category of spectra (see \cite{LMS86}) under $S^0$ satisfying where $\sim$ represents the obvious unit map identifications (see \cite[4.9,6.1]{EKMM97}). \end{itemize}

-We justify this abuse of notation with the following lemma: \begin{lem}[{\cite[4.8, p.~1027]{May09}}] We have the following chain of homeomorphisms natural in based spaces\footnote{It is helpful to think of this basepoint as a multiplicative unit.} $X$ \end{lem}
+We justify this abuse of notation with the following lemma: \begin{lemma}[{\cite[4.8, p.~1027]{May09}}] We have the following chain of isomorphisms natural in based spaces\footnote{It is helpful to think of this basepoint as the multiplicative unit.} $X$ \end{lemma}